shaylarihosain/Scripps-College-Journal/README.md

 **Running for the first time**

 For the app to work, please grant access when your Mac prompts you.
 It will ask about Finder, System Events, Preview, InDesign, and Applications.

+The first time it runs, it will download the design guides.

 # System requirements
 macOS Mojave or later